gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 In this section you:

-- Learned about Gatsby starters, and how to use them to create new projects.
+- Learned about Gatsby starters, and how to use them to create new projects
-- Learned about JSX syntax.
+- Learned about JSX syntax
-- Learned about components.
+- Learned about components
-- Learned about Gatsby page components and sub-components.
+- Learned about Gatsby page components and sub-components
-- Learned about React “props” and reusing React components.
+- Learned about React “props” and reusing React components

 Now, move on to [**adding styles to our site**](/tutorial/part-two/)!